threatthriver/odysee/CONTRIBUTING.md

 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style

-* Use 4 spaces for indentation
-* Use type hints in Python code
-* Keep lines under 100 characters
-* Write docstrings for functions and classes

 ## License